-If your airplane is registered in the U. S., appropriate Cessna Owner Advisories will be mailed to you automatically according to the latest aircraft registration name and address which you have provided to the FAA.
-Therefore, it is important that you provide correct and upto-date mailing information to the FAA.
+If your airplane is registered in the U.S., appropriate Cessna Owner Advisories will be mailed to you automatically according to the latest airplane registration name and address which you have provided to the FAA.
+Therefore, it is important that you provide correct and up to date mailing information to the FAA.